yhatt/poc-marp-slidev/slides.md

 ---

-# Restrictions
+## Limitations

-- Front-matter and HTML comments would be consumed by Slidev.
+- Cannot mix features for Markdown contents, both of Marp and Slidev.
-- Local directives are always scoped.
+- An original Markdown will break if edited Markdown or notes through Slidev's web interface.